 The interaction of a client with the depicted architecture starts at the top: The commands of the client are passed to the Application Layer and processed by the layers beneath it.
 In this model of hierarchical layers, a layer is only aware of the layer(s) beneath it.
-This model follows [📖DDD, pp. 68-71].
+This model follows [📖ddd, pp. 68-71].

 How layers relate to each other

 But should the Application Layer know that there is an Infrastructure Layer?
-Purists might say no, more Pragmatic Programmers probably consider a maybe.
+Purists might say no, but more Pragmatic Programmers probably consider a maybe.